-· How an HRA differs
+Y How an HRA differs

-Please review the chart on pages 29-32 which details the differences between an HRA and an HSA.
+Please review the chart on pages 29-31 which details the differences between an HRA and an HSA.
 The major differences are:

-- You cannot make contributions to an HRA

-- Funds are forfeited if you leave this Plan

-- An HRA does not earn interest, and

-- HRAs can only pay for qualified medical expenses, such as deductibles, copayments, and coinsurance expenses, for individuals covered by this Plan.
+- Y You cannot make contributions to an HRA - Ÿ Funds are forfeited if you leave this Plan - Ÿ An HRA does not earn interest, and - Ÿ HRAs can only pay for qualified medical expenses, such as deductibles, copayments, and coinsurance expenses, for individuals covered by this Plan.
 FEHB law does not permit qualified medical expenses to include services, drugs or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term, or when the pregnancy is the result of an act of rape or incest.

-PPO preventive care
+Network preventive care

-- Under the Consumer Option, we pay 100% for the preventive care services listed in this Section as long as you use a PPO provider.
-Non-PPO preventive care is not covered.
-For all other covered expenses, please see pages 38-72 Traditional medical coverage. - The Consumer Option calendar year deductible does not apply to PPO preventive care benefits. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary.
+- Y Under the Consumer Option, we pay 100% for the preventive care services listed in this Section as long as you use a Network provider.
+Non-Network preventive care is not covered.
+For all other covered expenses, please see pages 38-74 Traditional medical coverage. - Ÿ The Consumer Option calendar year deductible does not apply to Network preventive care benefits. - Ÿ Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary.

-Benefits description You pay 1 ou pay Preventive care, adult Routine physical examination - one per calendar year for members age 18 and older, limited to: Nothing Patient history and risk assessment Basic metabolic panel General health panel Note: Please contact us to obtain information on the specific tests covered under this benefit.
-Adult routine immunizations endorsed by the Centers for Disease Control and Prevention (CDC) Nothing Flu vaccines obtained from a participating flu vaccine network pharmacy Nothing To find a participating flu vaccine network pharmacy, visit our Web site at www.mhbp.com or call us at 1-800-694-9901.
-Routine screenings, including related office visits, limited to: Nothing • Mammogram for women age 35 and older: From age 35 to 39 - one during this five year period At age 40 and older - one every calendar year • HPV (human papillomavirus) test - one per calendar year • Prostate specific antigen (PSA) test - one per calendar year for men age 40 and older Colorectal cancer screenings: Fecal occult blood (stool) test - one per calendar year for members age 40 and older Screening sigmoidoscopy - one every two consecutive calendar years for members age 50 and older Colonoscopy - one every 10 years for members age 50 and older Note: Expenses for related anesthesia and outpatient facility services are covered under this benefit. • Blood cholesterol - one per calendar year for all members • Urinalysis - one per calendar year for all members Chlamydial infection screening • Osteoporosis screening (bone density study) - one every two consecutive calendar years for members age 50 and older • Abdominal aortic aneurysm screening - one per lifetime for men age 65 to 75
+Benefits description You pay Preventive care, adult Routine physical examination - one per calendar year for members age 18 and older, limited to: Nothing Ÿ Patient history and risk assessment Ÿ Basic metabolic panel Ÿ General health panel Note: Please contact us to obtain information on the specific tests covered under this benefit.
+Note: When you receive both a comprehensive preventive evaluation and management (E/M) service and a problem-oriented E/M service during the same office visit, you are responsible for paying your cost-share for the non-preventive services.
+See Diagnostic and treatment services , Section 5(a).
+Routine screenings, including related office visits, limited to: Nothing Ÿ Mammogram for women age 35 and older: From age 35 to 39 - one during this five year period At age 40 and older - one every calendar year Ÿ HPV (human papillomavirus) test - one per calendar year Y Prostate specific antigen (PSA) test - one per calendar year for men age 40 and older Ÿ Colorectal cancer screenings: Fecal occult blood (stool) test - one per calendar year for members age 40 and older Screening sigmoidoscopy - one every two consecutive calendar years for members age 50 and older - Colonoscopy - one every 10 years for members age 50 and older Note: Expenses for related anesthesia and outpatient facility services are covered under this benefit. ÿ Blood cholesterol - one per calendar year for all members Ÿ Urinalysis - one per calendar year for all members Ÿ Body mass index testing - one per calendar year for all members Ÿ Chlamydial infection screening Ϋ́ Osteoporosis screening (bone density study) - one every two consecutive calendar years for members age 50 and older Ÿ Abdominal aortic aneurysm screening - one per lifetime for men age 65 to 75 Routine hearing exam and testing - one per calendar year Nothing